DerekSelander/SpringBoardPOC/README.md

 You'll see a commented out method for `+ (void)load`.
 Uncomment this method then recompile the app.
 Try moving the UIScrollView around and see what happens.

-### Finding Where to Swizzle
+## Finding Where to Swizzle

-In this lab you will find the location of the delegate method of SBIconScrollView, a subclass of UIScrollView which is used to display on the SpringBoard icons.
+In this lab you will find the location of the delegate method of SBIconScrollView, a subclass of UIScrollView which is used to display the SpringBoard icons.

 Steps to find `UIScrollView`'s delegate class which implements `scrollViewDidScroll:` containing app icons in SpringBoard... without modding your `~/.lldbinit` file